chatchatabc/asiseals-email-workers/README.md

 {
   receiver: {
     email: "receiver@gmail.com"
-    name: "Any name is Okay (?)"
+    name: "Any name is okay (?)"
   },
-  ...rest
+  sender: {
+    email: "sender@custom_domain.com"
+    name: "Any name is okay (?)"
   }
+}

+// Make sure that the sender email address is registered in your Cloudflare Email Routing Custom Addresses, unless it would not work.
 // Make sure that the receiver email address has been verified in your Cloudflare Email Routing, unless it would not work.
 ```